yuliadm/mixComp/paper.md

 }
 ```

-First, convert the previously obtained samples yielding the objects of class `rMix` to objects of class `datMix`:
+Convert the previously obtained samples yielding the objects of class `rMix` to objects of class `datMix`.

 ``` r
 MLE.pois <- function(dat) mean(dat)